-Join us at Augsburg College in the Minnesota Indian Teacher Training Partnership (MNITTP).
+Join us at Augsburg University in the Minnesota Indian Teacher Training Partnership (MNITTP).
 We have many success stories and invite you to our campus for a visit to meet the participants in the program.

-In 1992, the Minnesota Legislature designated Augsburg College the fourth Minnesota Indian Teacher Training Partnership (MNITTP) in the state.
+In 1992, the Minnesota Legislature designated Augsburg University the fourth Minnesota Indian Teacher Training Partnership (MNITTP) in the state.
 We “partner” with the Minneapolis and St. Paul Public Schools which means that Augsburg educates and trains students to be teachers, the students do their student teaching in either Minneapolis or St. Paul Public Schools and one of the districts hires the students on completion of their licencure program.

 Research in 1991 showed that the Minneapolis public school system employed only 16 identified American Indian teachers out of 2,700 – about 125 short of parity.
-Augsburg College, with its leadership and demonstrated commitment to the American Indian community, sought to address this situation with the development and implementation of the training program.
+Augsburg University, with its leadership and demonstrated commitment to the American Indian community, sought to address this situation with the development and implementation of the training program.